 If you install a solar panel system with SolarEdge, there are separate warranties to cover each SolarEdge product:

-- Power optimizers: 25 years
+- Power optimizers (roof equipment): 25 years

-- Other wireless communication products: 5 years
+- Communication equipment: 5 years

 All of SolarEdge’s warranties start either 4 months from when the products are shipped from SolarEdge or when the products are installed (whichever is earlier).
-You can review the full details of SolarEdge’s warranty here.

 Activating and using your SolarEdge warranty